starwit-trainings/csharp-basics/02-language-intro/Readme.md

 * create a string array that contains 5 numbers like "10.3" and run through it, parse every value into a double value and add this to a new double array.
 If you want to generate random numbers, use [this method](https://learn.microsoft.com/en-us/dotnet/api/system.random?view=net-8.0)
 * look at the 2-dimensional array - write code, that creates a transposed version of this array.
 * Write code, that adds 1 to each element of the original 2D array
+* Enhance that code, such that new values are added to a new 2D array
+* Now take the two arrays and write code, that compares each element of both arrays.
+Create output if there are any unequal elements.
 * Use string methods including [split](https://learn.microsoft.com/en-us/dotnet/api/system.string.split?view=net-8.0) to extract values from the data string array.
 Put id, club name and league name into individual arrays with a proper type.
 Can you do this with extracting necessary size of new arrays from input data?

 ## 07 - Methods, Parameters and structuring your code